GREENHOUSE GAS EMISSIONS (CO 2, CH 4, N 2 O, HFCS, PFCS, SF 6): SECTORAL DISAGGREGATION

 EU Regulation 1999/2018 EU Directive 2001/2018

-Italy ratified the United Nations Framework Convention on Climate Change (UNFCCC) with Law 65/1994, which was born out of the "Rio Earth Summit" of 1992.
-The Convention aims to stabilize the atmospheric concentration of greenhouse gases at a level that would prevent human activities from altering the climate system.
-The Kyoto Protocol, signed in 1997 and ratified by Law 120/2002, which entered into force in 2005, was the first implementing instrument of the Convention.
-Italy committed to reducing its total national greenhouse gas emissions by 6.5% compared to 1990 levels, within the 2008-2012 period.
-In Italy, the monitoring of greenhouse gas emissions is ensured by ISPRA through Legislative Decree No. 51 of March 7, 2008, and Legislative Decree No. 30 of March 13, 2013, which provide for the establishment of the National System for the greenhouse gas inventory.
-For the years 2013-2020, the Doha Amendment to the Kyoto Protocol was adopted on December 8, 2012.
-The EU and its Member States committed to this second phase of the Kyoto Protocol and established a collective reduction of emissions by 20% below 1990 levels or other baseline years.
+With Law 65/1994, Italy ratified the United Nations Framework Convention on Climate Change (UNFCCC), born in the context of the "Rio Earth Summit" in 1992.
+The Convention aims to stabilize the concentration of greenhouse gases in the atmosphere at a planetary level at such a level that human activities cannot modify the climate system.
+The Kyoto Protocol signed in 1997, ratified by Law 120/2002, in force since 2005, constituted the first implementing instrument of the Convention.
+Italy had a commitment to reduce overall national greenhouse gas emissions by 6.5% compared to 1990, within the period 2008-2012.
+In Italy, the monitoring of climate-changing gas emissions is guaranteed by ISPRA, through Legislative Decree no. 51 of 7 March 2008 and Legislative Decree no. 30 of 13 March 2013 which provide for the establishment of National System relating to the inventory of greenhouse gas emissions.
+For the years 2013-2020, the Doha Amendment to the Kyoto Protocol was adopted on 8 December 2012.
+The EU and its Member States committed to this second phase of the Kyoto Protocol and agreed to reduce collective emissions by 20% below 1990 or other base year levels.
 A new global agreement was reached in Paris in December 2015, for the period after 2020.
-The agreement aims to strengthen the global response to the threat of climate change by keeping the global temperature rise well below 2°C above pre-industrial levels, and to pursue efforts to limit the temperature increase to 1.5°C; the Paris Agreement entered into force on November 4, 2016.
-Law 79/2016, ratifying and implementing the Doha Amendment to the Kyoto Protocol, defines a national strategy for low-carbon development, establishes the national system for policies and measures and projections, and sets out the monitoring and reporting of greenhouse gas emissions and information on climate change.
-At the European level, the reduction targets for overall greenhouse gas emissions by 2020 were set by EU Regulation 525/2013, relating to the EU Greenhouse Gas Monitoring Mechanism, and by the 2030 Climate and Energy Framework.
-Specifically, the European Union and its Member States, under the United Nations Framework Convention on Climate Change (UNFCCC), the Kyoto Protocol, and subsequently under the Doha Amendment to the Kyoto Protocol of 2012 and the Paris Agreement of 2015, committed to reducing their collective emissions by 20% by 2020 and by 40% by 2030, compared to 1990 levels.
-In December 2020, the EU's binding climate target for 2030 was updated to a net internal reduction of greenhouse gas emissions (emissions net of removals) of at least 55% compared to 1990 levels by 2030.
+The agreement aims to strengthen the global response to the threat of climate change by keeping the global temperature increase well below 2°C above pre-industrial levels, pursuing efforts to limit the temperature increase to 1.5°C; the Paris Agreement entered into force on 4 November 2016.
+Law 79/2016, ratification and execution of the Doha Amendment to the Kyoto Protocol, defines a national low-carbon development strategy, establishes the national system for policies and measures and projections, defines the monitoring and communication of greenhouse gas emissions and information on climate change.
+At European level, the objectives for reducing overall greenhouse gas emissions for 2020 have been set by the European Regulation (525/2013), relating to the European Union's Greenhouse Gas Emissions Monitoring Mechanism, and for 2030 by the 2030 Climate-Energy Framework.
+In particular, the European Union and its member states, within the framework of the United Nations Framework Convention on Climate Change Change, UNFCCC), of the Kyoto Protocol and subsequently under the Doha Amendment to the Kyoto Protocol of 2012 and the Paris Agreement of 2015, have agreed to reduce their collective emissions by 20% by 2020 and 40% by 2030, compared to 1990 levels.
+In December 2020 the Union's binding climate target for 2030 has been updated and now consists of a net domestic reduction in greenhouse gas emissions (emissions net of removals) of at least 55% compared to 1990 levels by 2030.

 DPSIR